-The Vasque Snowburban II UltraDry is a heavy-duty winter hiking and snowshoeing boot with a UltraDry waterproof/breathable membrane and 400 grams of Thinsulate insulation, making them suitable for cold weather use.
-Vasque doesn’t publish a temperature rating for them but they’re comparable to other 400 gram insulated winter hiking boots (-40F) in terms of warmth, provided you’re active, and not standing around on a frozen lake.
+The Vasque Snowburban II UltraDry is a heavy-duty winter hiking and snowshoeing boot with an UltraDry waterproof/breathable membrane and 400 grams of Thinsulate insulation, making them suitable for cold weather use.
+Vasque doesn’t publish a temperature rating for them but they’re comparable to other 400-gram insulated winter hiking boots (-40F) in terms of warmth, provided you’re active, and not standing around on a frozen lake.

 The Snowburban II is a heavy boot as winter hiking boots go, with leather-covered uppers and a high cuff.
 It has a gusseted tongue to prevent water from getting into your boots when you step in a deep puddle or cross a stream, with a surprisingly rigid toe kick to protect your foot from ice and hard snow.
 The Snowburbans come with a front gaiter ring to attach your gaiters, a protective rubber heel cup with ridges to help secure traction aids, and thick rubber rand between the sole and uppers that provides lateral foot protection.

 The fit is narrow and small, so I’d recommend sizing up by a 1/2 or full size.
 Because they’re leather, the boots do require a short break-in period.
 I’d recommend using them for 15-20 miles on local trails before you take on any major hikes or climbs, just to soften them up.
 It’s important that the break-in process is done on uneven terrain, like trails, and not sidewalks, because you want to stress and stretch the leather in a random, non-uniform manner.